 To get a feel for how long your home’s appliances, products, materials, systems and components will last, check out this guide from the International Association of Certified Home Inspectors.
 Another helpful resource is the Remodeling 2019 Cost vs. Value Report, which can help you discover how much home-related projects cost in your area.
 And you can also tap into HomeAdvisor’s True Cost Guide, which provides average pricing nationwide for more than 300 types of projects by zip code.

 Homeowners use cash from savings to pay for most home improvement and repair projects, according to a 2019 report from the Joint Center for Housing Studies of Harvard University.
 So, once you buy, a good way to make sure you have the money for homeownership costs when you need it is to set aside a fixed amount in your monthly budget.
 Consider parking that money in an easily accessible high-yield savings account, specifically earmarked for this purpose.

 To make homeownership easier, NEA members can take advantage of a variety of financial benefits.
-These include money market and savings accounts, special discounts on GE appliances, and savings on a wide range of home-related purchases through NEA Discount Marketplace.
+These include cash management accounts, special discounts on GE appliances, and savings on a wide range of home-related purchases through NEA Discount Marketplace.
 Members can also take advantage of personal loans to help with larger costs such as a home remodel.